fzingg/hyperloop-showcase/README.md

 So I hear you ask: why if I prefer the non-React Bootstrap syntax why am worrying about React Bootstrap?
 For one very simple reason: components like Navbar and Modal that requires `bootstrap.js` will not work with React on it's own so without the React Bootstrap project you would need to implement all that functionality yourself.
 The React Bootstrap project has re-implemented all this functionality as React components.

-Lets implement a Navbar in this project using React Bootstrap in Reactrb.
+Lets implement a Navbar in this project using React Bootstrap in **HyperReact**.
 First, we need to install Bootstrap and React Bootstrap:

 	npm install bootstrap react-bootstrap --save